abogani/cppTango/RELEASING.md

 ### 4 weeks before the release date:

+- [ ] Determine if we have broken API/ABI compatibility for this release and make sure that the SO_VERSION is correct in the base CMakeLists.txt.
 - [ ] Create a release branch named `release/$major.$minor.$patch` off `main`.
 From
       now on all merge requests for this release have to be done against this branch.
 - [ ] Change the target branch of all MRs which should be part of this release to the new